Treescrub/AcornLib/README.md

 # AcornLib
-A lightweight modular Squirrel library for Left 4 Dead 2.
+A lightweight modular Squirrel library for Left 4 Dead 2 VScripts.

+# Usage

 To load the library in the current scope use: